RCIC-UCI-Public/slurm-admix/README.md

 ## slurm-jobarhive

+Create an RPM with a slurm job archiver binary and a service file

-This info is in the distro README file
+This following info is added to the distro README (new) file:

 Orioginal code is in https://github.com/nauhpc/job_archive A version as of commit 2725c0432e8fc24d42734bade82a9dd58144e16f was checked out on slurm headnode, compiled and used on (centOS7) HPC3.
+There were a few edits to the source cpp file.

 The following variables are hard-coded in the job_archive.cpp per slurm headnode configiuration: string srcSpoolHashPath  - local slurm spool directory string targDestPath      - local submit scipts archiveng direcotry

+Copy source files from slurm-i14, apply patches, crete slurm-jobarchive-1.0.tar.gz

 Changelog